 All articles published in the journal are included in:

 - Directory of Open Access Journals

-The journal is always seeking to establish a LOCKSS-compliant archive with university libraries.
-The URL to the LOCKSS Publisher Manifest for the South African Journal of Information Management is: http://www.sajim.co.za/index.php/SAJIM/gateway/lockss
+The URL to the LOCKSS Publisher Manifest for the journal is: http://www.sajim.co.za/index.php/SAJIM/gateway/lockss

 Please inform us if you are using our manifest as we would like to add your name to the list above.